Services Marketing (6366.7)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-2. understand customer behaviour and relationship management in the service sector; develop marketing strategies for service industries, analyse the impact of recent environmental changes on service industries.
+2. Understand customer behaviour and relationship management in the service sector; develop marketing strategies for service industries, analyse the impact of recent environmental changes on service industries; and